acegiansal/Sysc3303_Elevator/README.txt

 - ConfigInfo
 This class configures everything for the elevator, this includes the packet sizes, ports and times for the elevator

--ElevatorBox
+-ControlComp.ElevatorControl.ElevatorBox
-The ElevatorBox class in this code is responsible for managing elevator statuses and requests.
+The ControlComp.ElevatorControl.ElevatorBox class in this code is responsible for managing elevator statuses and requests.
 It provides methods for getting and setting elevator statuses and requests, and ensures thread safety through synchronized methods.

 -ElevatorControl
 The ElevatorControl class is responsible for controlling the behavior of the elevators in the system.
-It creates a Scheduler and ElevatorIntermediate objects for each elevator and listens for status updates from the elevators.
+It creates a Scheduler and DataComp.ElevatorStatus.ElevatorIntermediate objects for each elevator and listens for status updates from the elevators.

--ElevatorIntermediate
+-DataComp.ElevatorStatus.ElevatorIntermediate
 Elevator Intermediate is a mediator class that acts as an intermediary between the ElevatorControl and individual elevators.
 It receives updates and requests from the ElevatorControl, and sends requests to the appropriate elevator.